-The operations of the Measure C Fund are accounted for in separate special revenue funds.
-The fund is a separate accounting entity with a set of self-balancing accounts which comprise their assets, liabilities, fund equity, revenues, and expenses.
+The operations of the Measure C Fund are accounted for in a separate special revenue fund.
+The fund is a separate accounting entity with a set of self-balancing accounts which comprise the assets, liabilities, fund equity, revenues, and expenses.